-- Standard overdraft practice: This is typically the default, covering certain transactions like automatic payments and recurring debit purchases, including a gym membership or a monthly subscription service.
+- Standard overdraft practice: This is typically the default, covering certain transactions such as automatic payments and recurring debit purchases, including a gym membership or a monthly subscription service.

 - Overdraft protection: In some cases, a bank or credit union might allow you to link your savings account to your checking account as a form of backup.
 When an overdraft occurs, the money is automatically transferred from the linked account and deposited in the transaction account.
 Depending on the institution, this service might be free.
 For example, Chase offers this form of protection for free, whereas Wells Fargo charges a fee.

 - Debit card coverage: If you want your debit transactions to go through, even if they aren’t recurring bills, you can ask about this service.
 Usually, though, there is a fee associated with each transaction.

 Your bank may use varying terms when referring to types of overdraft choices, so it’s important to carefully read each description.
 Additionally, you can decline overdraft protection and save money on overdraft fees.
 However, if a payment is returned due to insufficient funds, you may still be on the hook for a returned payment fee.

 Fees vary according to bank or credit union.
 However, the median cost of an overdraft fee is $35 per incident, according to the Pew Center on the States.
 Additionally, even if you have overdraft protection that involves an automatic transfer, you might still incur a fee.
 Pew reports that it’s common to see a fee of about $10 for these transfers, although not every bank charges this fee.